mahdi12167/libmini/libmini/pong/README.txt

 installation of the following Unix tools is required:
 * cmake
 * gnu/c++
+* subversion
 * qt/qmake

-* subversion
+On Ubuntu 14.04, for example, this is achieved on the command line: sudo apt-get install g++ cmake cmake-curses-gui subversion

-It is recommended that you install Qt from source, e.g. grab the source tar ball from
+To install Qt, it is recommended to build it from source, e.g. grab the source tar ball from

  http://download.qt-project.org/official_releases/qt/5.3/5.3.0/single/qt-everywhere-opensource-src-5.3.0.tar.gz/.zip